MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-rx-signals-riverpod-rxdart.md

 ## Conclusion

 You don't need to use complex Rx libraries to build a Flutter app, and you don't need to use the same approach for every widget.
 Rx is complicated, and you should reserve it for parts of your app with a complex mesh of observable dependencies.
-Stick the Flutter basics wherever you can.
+Stick to the Flutter basics wherever you can.
 Don't be afraid to choose different nuanced approaches for different parts of your app.

 `ValueNotifier`, Riverpod and RxDart offer varying degrees of control over reactive computations.
 However, they often require explicit logic to handle complex relationships between data.
 Signals, with its computed function, presents a more automated and less error-prone approach.
 It effectively addresses the core problem of handling manual, reactive computations and automatically minimizing recomputes in Flutter development.